camunda/camunda-bpm-platform/spin/CONTRIBUTING.md

 ## Writing Docs

-All docs are written in Markdown and are located in the `docs/` folder.
+All docs are written in Markdown and are located in the [docs.camunda.org](https://github.com/camunda/docs.camunda.org) repository.

 ### Markdown editing guidelines: